-The discharger shall submit completed PRDs to obtain coverage under this General Permit.
-If the PRD submittal is considered incomplete and will be rejected if any of the required items are missing.
+The discharger shall submit completed Permit Registration Documents to obtain coverage under this General Permit.
+If any of the required items are incomplete or missing, the submittal will be rejected.

-The State Water Board will process the application package in the order received and assign a WDID Number upon receipt of a complete PRD submittal.
-Permit coverage begins once a WDID Number is assigned.
+The State Water Board will process the application package in the order received and assign a WDID number upon receipt of a complete submittal.
+Permit coverage begins once a WDID number is assigned.

-F.Standard PRD Requirements
+II.
+STANDARD PERMIT REGISTRATION DOCUMENTS

+II.A.
+Notice of Intent

-1.The Notice of Intent is a site-specific application to obtain coverage for discharges of stormwater and authorized non-stormwater from construction activities to waters of the United States.
-The application includes the entry of site information, contact information, and PRD-specific requirements.
+The Notice of Intent is a site-specific application to obtain coverage for discharges of stormwater and authorized non-stormwater from construction and land disturbance activities to waters of the United States.
+The application includes the entry of site information, contact information, and site-specific requirements.

-2.Risk Level Determination
+II.B.
+Risk Level Determination